InstaCuppa electric chopper on a kitchen counter with freshly chopped vegetables

 Quiet operation Confirmed.
 The noise level did not change after 30 days.
 Still a low hum, not a screech.

-Bottom line: If you cook daily and want to save 10 minutes on chopping, this chopper is worth it at Rs 899.
-Just be honest with yourself about what it can and cannot do.
+Bottom line: If you cook every day and want to save 10 minutes on chopping, this chopper is worth it at Rs 899.
+Just be honest with yourself about what it can do.
+Also know what it cannot do.
 It is a chopper, not a food processor.
-Use it for what it is good at, and it will serve you well.
+Use it for what it is good at.
+It will serve you well.

 Frequently Asked Questions